dancju/regex2dfa/README.md

 # RegEx2DFA

-Convert regular expression to image of DFA.
+Converting regulars expression to pictures of DFA.

-You can launch this at http://nerddan.github.io/RegEx2DFA/ .

 This repository is partly built on the work of